notsambeck/pandabase/README.md

 pandabase links pandas DataFrames to SQL databases, supporting read, append, upsert, and basic database management operations.

-By default, uses DataFrame.index as the primary key.
-By using an explicit primary key, pandabase makes rational database schemas the obvious choice, and makes it easy to maintain clean data even when it must be updated frequently.
+By default, pandabase uses DataFrame.index as the primary key.
+Using an explicit primary key makes rational database schemas the obvious choice, and makes it easy to maintain clean data even when it must be updated frequently.

 Designed specifically for time-series datasets that need to be stored to disk permanently, but are updated over time and used primarily in-memory for computation.
-All supported types are nullable, great for flexible ML applications.
+All supported types are nullable, ideal for ML applications.

 Tested under:
 * Python >= 3.6